CLINICAL SUPERVISION FOR PROFESSIONALS

 One to One

 Online or in person, one to one supervision is available for professionals of all levels of experience and there is no ongoing commitment.
-Please email email@example.com or call the clinic at 647-244-3050
+Anyone with a supervision contract, group or individual, can book themselves in to an ad hoc appointment.

-Small groups run for 1 to 2 hours once per week, online at a rate of $50 per hour per person.
+Small groups run for 2 hours biweekly, online at a rate of $50 per hour per person.
 Please email for a group outline or for more information.
 There is an 8 session commitment involved in order to keep group cohesive and economical.
+Currently there are 2 ongoing groups.
+Thursdays 12 to 2 and a monthly Eating Disorders Group Supervision runs Mondays 4:30 to 6:30.
+Please ask.